-We realize we are in the middle of the Vietnam war and it’s the Apocalypse right now alright.
-Then slowly the scene shifts and we see Martin Sheen’s face.
-He’s drinking and smoking, his hotel room is a total mess and he’s clearly in psychological distress.
-He walks over to the window and we get the first line of dialog of the movie: “Saigon.
+We realize we are in the middle of the Vietnam War and it’s the apocalypse right now alright.
+Then slowly, the scene shifts and we see Martin Sheen’s face.
+He’s drinking and smoking, his hotel room is a total mess, and he’s clearly in psychological distress.
+He walks over to the window and we get the first line of dialogue in the movie: “Saigon.
 Shit.
 I’m still only in Saigon.
 Every time I think I’m gonna wake up back in the jungle.”

 Similarly, positioning your product in a market orients the customers and conveys a lot of valuable information.
 Your positioning context sets off a really powerful set of assumptions about who your product competes with, what features your product should have, who the product is intended for, and even things like what the product should cost.

 Suppose I pitch you my product, and all I tell you is that it’s a “CRM” and that’s it.
 What assumptions would you make about my product before I got to page two of my pitch?
 You would assume my competition is Salesforce—they are the leader in that market.
 You would assume I sell to the head of sales.
 You would assume my product has a set of features—tracking deals and accounts, for example.
 You would even make pricing assumptions.
 Salesforce is the leader in the market, so you would assume my product costs less than that.

 Good positioning sets off a set of assumptions about my product that are true.
 Bad positioning sets off a set of assumptions about my product that aren’t true—leaving your sales and marketing teams to do the work of undoing the damage your positioning has already done.